HardoMX/nvim/README.md

 - Close current Tab: <shift+g>
 - Open Terminal: <Enter+Enter>
 - Close Terminal: <Esc>, but easier to just type `exit` in the terminal window

+---

+### Plans
+- No LazyLoading, one second is still fast and then there will be less wait for plugins when you use them.
+However, if the config becomes bigger I might change this
+- More Colorschemes
+- LSP
+- DAP
+- Autocompletion
+- Snippets
+- "Code Moving"